Entry Requirements

 Components

-Students will study an anthology of non-fiction texts and the play A Streetcar Named Desire.
+You will study an anthology of non-fiction texts and the play A Streetcar Named Desire.

-Students will produce two creative writing pieces: one fiction and one non fiction and write an analytical commentary.
+You will produce two creative writing pieces: one fiction and one non fiction and write an analytical commentary.

 Skills